chaunceygardiner/weewx-weatherboard/README.md

 ## Licensing

-WeeWX is licensed under the GNU Public License v3.
+weewx-loopdata is licensed under the GNU Public License v3.